Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DiLr2o5ealA.md

 ### Transcript

-> do we have plans for samore you better believe we do um but we're not gonna disclose it yep
+> do we have plans for samore you better believe we do, but we're not gonna disclose it yep